-- The District's student enrollment at the beginning of 2019-2020 was 13,068 and is projected to increase 1% to 2% each year over the next few years. - The District is expected to complete construction on the new Uwchlan Hills Elementary School and addition to the STEM Academy by the beginning of the 2020-2021 school year. - The District adopted a balanced 2019-2020 budget totaling \$226,292,812 without a tax increase for the seventh consecutive year. - The Pennsylvania law known as Act 1 provides property tax relief for property owners.
+- COVID-19 has continued into the 2020-2021 school year and significantly change the way the District operates and delivers education.
+It may also have an adverse impact on the District's revenues. - The District's student enrollment at the beginning of 2020-2021 was 12,926 and is projected to increase 1% to 2% each year over the next few years. - The District adopted a balanced 2020-2021 budget totaling \$230,812,460 without a tax increase for the eighth consecutive year. - The Pennsylvania law known as Act 1 provides property tax relief for property owners.
 As part of this legislation, a limit is placed on the real estate tax rate percentage increase that can be levied by the District each year.
 The percentage limit is known as the Act 1 index.
-The Act 1 index for 2019-2020 is 2.3% and 2.6% for 2020-2021. - Increases in the level of state funding that the District will receive in future years is uncertain, as the political decisions influencing the state budgets and level of funding to the District are unpredictable. - The District's contributions to the Public School Employee's Retirement System ("PSERS") will continue to be significant over the next several years.
+The Act 1 index for 2020-2021 is 2.60% and 3.00% for 2021-2022. - Increases in the level of state funding that the District will receive in future years is uncertain, and is influenced by the political decisions and economic climate influencing the state budgets. - The District's contributions to PSERS will continue to be significant over the next several years.
 PSERS projects the following future percentages of employee salaries that the District will need to fund: